Best time to find cheap flights, 5% potential price drop

 To get the best value, try booking a flight at noon when visiting St Maarten.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 If you’re seeking a varying mix of cultures with all the frills of a beach vacation, hop a flight to St. Maarten and enjoy the mix of Dutch and French influence that surrounds this Caribbean island.
 The French and Dutch have shared this island for centuries – the Dutch on the southern half, the French to the north.
 Travelers booking trips to St. Maarten (also referred to as St. Martin) are in for a unique vacation experience.

 Flights to St. Maarten arrive on the Dutch side.
 Dutch St. Maarten is widely known as a tourist hotbed for shopping.
 The duty-free shops welcome thousands of tourists a year who come via cruise ship or flight to St. Maarten.
 While the Dutch side is arguably more populated and offers more for the first-time visitor to explore, the French side is scenic and calm, providing a the necessary respite for tourists needing a break from everyday life.